Welcome to today's edition of the Rush 24-7 podcast.

 There's all kinds of problems.

-Because the government micromanaging the economy by coming up with a humongous bill and you say right, right, well now everyone's covered.
+Because the government micromanaging the economy by coming up with a humongous bill and you say, right, right, well, now everyone's covered.

-They look at you and say, well which subcategories do you belong to?
+They look at you and say, well, which subcategories do you belong to?

 Are you in a labor union?

-Well then you go and stand on that side of the line.
+Well, then you go and stand on that side of the line.

-Are you Amish you go and stand on that side of the line.
+You go and stand on that side of the line.

-And eventually they've carved out so many uh contradictory opt-outs for this or that group that you the only thing you can say with certainty is that this thing is going to be a disaster on a scale unknown to man.
+And eventually they've carved out so many contradictory opt-outs for this or that group that the only thing you can say with certainty is that this thing is going to be a disaster on a scale unknown to man.

 You look how long is the tax code at the moment?

-How m however many trillion, seven trillion pages long.
+However many trillion, 7 trillion pages long.

 But the good news is President Obama has just appointed, made his first transgender appointment.

-And I just saw this on MSNBC just now.
+I just saw this on MSNBC just now.

-If you're an Amish transgendered person in the construction industry, what what exemption are you entitled to there?
+If you're an Amish transgendered person in the construction industry, what exemption are you entitled to there?

-Uh as I said the other day, in Canada, everyone gets appallingly treated.
+As I said the other day, in Canada, everyone gets appallingly treated.

 Unless you're a cabinet minister or a hockey player, you get the same crumminess.

-When I used to write about health care in Canadian papers, two or three or four days later, there'd always be a letter saying, Well, yes, Mark Stein's right.
+When I used to write about healthcare in Canadian papers, two or three or four days later, there'd always be a letter saying, well, yes, Mark Stein's right.

-Our healthcare system is terrible and it's appalling, and you have to wait years to get seen.
+Our healthcare system is terrible and it's appalling and you have to wait years to get seen.

 But say what you like about it.